Duum/CS682/hw4/README.md

 1. Apply a Gaussian Blur with Sigma = 2 to filter out the noise
 2. Apply Canny Edge Dectector with low threshold=250, high threshold=500

 Canny use a hysteresis thresholding.
-We can get quite decent edges at 250/500 (low threshold is 40%~50% of the high threshold).
+We can get quite decent edges at 250/500 (low threshold should be 40%~50% of the high threshold).
 The higher the thrasholds are, the fewer edges we will be given.

 |     Edges detected by Canny Edge Detector            |
 |:----------------------------------------------------:|